Gov. Ducey orders travelers from Connecticut, New Jersey, New York to self-quarantine

 PHOENIX (3TV/CBS 5) - Governor Ducey issued four new executive orders in a press conference Tuesday, including travelers coming into Arizona from from Connecticut, New Jersey or New York must self-quarantine for 14 days.

 The three states are hot spots for the coronavirus and the new order is meant to control the spread.
 At this point, it is unclear how or if this order will be enforced.
-Arizona's Family has reached out to Phoenix Sky Harbor to determine how they will educate travelers about this new order.
-We are awaiting a response.
+Phoenix Sky Harbor said they are awaiting guidance from the Arizona Department of Health Services on the new executive order.

 “Slowing the spread of COVID-19 remains our top priority,” said Governor Ducey.
 “Today’s action aligns with guidance from public health officials, while ensuring those traveling for essential functions can continue to do so.
 We will take all necessary precautions to keep Arizonans safe.”